 Doctors consider chemotherapy drugs the first line of treatment for hairy cell leukemia.
-The great majority of people will experience complete or partial remission through the use of chemotherapy.
+A great majority of people will experience complete or partial remission through the use of chemotherapy.

 Two chemotherapy drugs are used in hairy cell leukemia:

 Cladribine.
 Treatment for hairy cell leukemia typically begins with cladribine.
-You receive a continuous infusion of the drug into a vein over several days.
+You may receive either a continuous infusion of the drug or daily injections into a vein over several days.

 Most people who receive cladribine experience a complete remission that can last for several years.
 If your hairy cell leukemia returns, you can be treated with cladribine again.
 Side effects of cladribine may include infection and fever.

-- Pentostatin (Nipent).
-Pentostatin causes remission rates similar to cladribine, but it's given on a different schedule.
+- Pentostatin.
+Pentostatin (Nipent) causes remission rates similar to cladribine, but it's given on a different schedule.
 People who take pentostatin receive infusions every other week for three to six months.
 Side effects of pentostatin may include fever, nausea and infection.